redwoodjs/makingwebapps/src/blog/content/email-client.md

   ]
 ```

 Then run `pnpm generate` to update the types.
-You now have the ability to send and receive emails;
+You now have the ability to send and receive emails.

 ### Sending an email